mcbegamerxx954/BuildLimitChanger/README.md

 # BuildLimitChanger

-A mod to change the build limits of dimensions in minecraft
+A mod to change the build limits of dimensions in minecraft (this mod is only for arm64)
 ---
 ### Man the code stinks